plotly/plotly.py-docs/python/creating-and-updating-figures.md

 ```

 #### The update axis methods
 Graph object figures support `update_xaxes` and `update_yaxes` methods that may be used to update multiple nested properties of one or more of a figure's axes.
-Here is an example of using `update_xaxes` to disable the vertical grid lines across all subplots in a figure produced by plotly express.
+Here is an example of using `update_xaxes` to disable the vertical grid lines across all subplots in a figure produced by Plotly Express.

 ```python
 import pandas as pd